bishtanuj/Machine_Learning_Algorithms/Neural Networks/README.md

     - **Generative Adversarial Networks (GANs)** create realistic images.
     - **Capsule Networks** aim to address limitations of CNNs.
     - **Graph neural networks** handle graph-structured data.

+### Challenges of Neural Network
+_Being powerful, Neural networks, come with their fair share of challenges.
+Let's explore some of the key hurdles:_